tripal/tripal_doc/docs/dev_guide/lessons/custom_tables.rst

 Changing a Custom Table
 -----------------------
 Suppose you have created a custom table for your module and relased the module for others to use.
 Later you recognize you need to make changes to the custom table for improved functinoality.
-To make changes to the table seamlessly for everyone who uses your module, you should create an `update hook function <https://api.drupal.org/api/drupal/core%21lib%21Drupal%21Core%21Extension%21module.api.php/function/hook_update_N/10>`_ in your module's ``.install`` file.
+To make changes to the table occur seamlessly for everyone who uses your module, you should create an `update hook function <https://api.drupal.org/api/drupal/core%21lib%21Drupal%21Core%21Extension%21module.api.php/function/hook_update_N/10>`_ in your module's ``.install`` file.
 Within the update hook function you should perform the following:

 - Create a new version of the table.
 - Copy the data from the old table.